cosmos/cosmos-sdk/docs/ibc/custom.md

 * `ChanOpenTry` callback should verify that the `MsgChanOpenTry.Version` is valid and that `MsgChanOpenTry.CounterpartyVersion` is valid.
 * `ChanOpenAck` callback should verify that the `MsgChanOpenAck.CounterpartyVersion` is valid and supported.

 Versions must be strings but can implement any versioning structure.
+If your application plans to have linear releases then semantic versioning is recommended.
+If your application plans to release various features in between major releases then it is advised to use the same versioning scheme as IBC.
+This versioning scheme specifies a version identifier and compatible feature set with that identifier.
+Valid version selection includes selecting a compatible version identifier with a subset of features supported by your application for that version.

 ### Bind Ports